Panhellenic Council Recruitment

 - be registered as a full-time student at Northern Arizona University (CCC2NAU enrollment does not meet this requirement)

-Signup for Fall 2014 Panhellenic Sorority Recruitment closed on Tuesday, August 26th at 11:59pm.
-If you were not able to sign up by that time, but are interested in sorority life, you can participate in Spring 2015 Recruitment.
-Check back later in the Fall semester for more information about Spring 2015 Recruitment!Recruitment Tips & Guidelines
+Signups for Fall 2015 Panhellenic Sorority Recruitment are now closed.
+Check back later in the Fall semester for more information about Spring 2016 Recruitment!Recruitment Tips & Guidelines

 If you come prepared,